allex-services/hotel/README.md

   }
 }
 ```
-When a remote user approaches the UsersService, the `preProcessUserHash` will
+When a remote user approaches the HotelService, the `preProcessUserHash` will

 - check for existence of the `profile` key in the provided `userhash`
 - if no `profile` is found, the user will be blocked by setting its `name` and